What is branding?

-Brand identity is the visible elements of a brand, including color, design, and a brand’s logo.
-It’s the manner in which a corporation, company, or business presents itself to the public and distinguishes the business in the mind of consumers.
+Brand identity is the brand’s visible elements, including color, design, and a brand’s logo.
+It’s how a corporation, company, or business presents itself to the public and distinguishes the business in consumers’ minds.
 Put simply: brand identity is what you, customers, and prospective customers can see.

 Brand management is the process of creating and maintaining your brand.
 It includes tangible elements like a brand style guide, your product packaging, brand colors, and more.
-And, it also includes intangible elements, such as how your brand is perceived by your target customers and the public.
-Your brand is an evolving asset and you should consistently manage its evolution.
+It also includes intangible elements, such as how your target customers and the public perceive your brand.
+Your brand is an evolving asset, and you should consistently manage its evolution.

 Brand positioning refers to how a brand is perceived against its competitors.
 Brand strategy includes defining and implementing brand positioning.

-Brand strategy refers to your plan to develop strong branding and use that branding to promote your company’s products and services.
+Brand strategy refers to your plan to develop strong branding and use it to promote your company’s products and services.

 Brand trust refers to how strongly your target customers believe in your brand.
 Most people distrust businesses.
 Companies like Apple and Amazon have become among the world’s most valuable brands by building strong brands trusted by many consumers.